-Those Dalriada staff working on the Scheme, including the lead Professional Trustee, are obliged to self evaluate their learning and development requirements on an annual basis as part of Dalriada's internal employee review process.
+Those Dalriada staff working on the Scheme are obliged to self-evaluate their learning and development requirements on an annual basis as part of Dalriada's internal employee review process.
 The process identifies how staff can develop their knowledge and understanding, as well as where they can share their expertise in order to best support the Scheme.
-Dalriada staff are also required to comply with their respective training requirements in order to maintain a required level of continuing professional education (CPE) and to provide evidence of courses, seminars and other types of professional development to satisfy their respective professional bodies' CPE requirements.
+Dalriada staff are also required to comply with their respective training requirements in order to maintain a required level of continuing professional education ("CPE") and to provide evidence of courses, seminars and other types of professional development to satisfy their respective professional bodies' CPE requirements.

-Every Professional Trustee is required to undertake a minimum number of hours training in a year.
-This is recorded centrally by Dalriada's HR Team and, where appropriate, forms part of staff personal development plans.
-This training can include internal and external courses and attendance at industry events, as well as a degree of self learning by way of subscriptions to professional publications and electronic information channels.
+Every Professional Trustee is required to undertake a minimum number of hours training each year.
+This is recorded centrally by Dalriada's Human Resources Team and, where appropriate, forms part of staff personal development plans.
+This training can include internal and external courses and attendance at industry events, as well as a degree of self-learning by way of subscriptions to professional publications and electronic information channels.

-Further, every Professional Trustee is required to complete The Pensions Regulator's Trustee Toolkit and subscribes to the updates issued by The Pensions Regulator.
+Further, every Professional Trustee is required to complete TPR's Trustee Toolkit and subscribes to the updates issued by TPR.

 Professional Trustees belong to Dalriada's knowledge management network which keeps them up to date with industry thinking.
-They also have access to a team of in house pensions experts who inform the team about changes to pensions legislation and practices.
+The trustees have access to Pendragon Perspective and Aries - both industry-leading tools, giving access to pension legislation.
+They also have access to a team of in-house pensions experts who inform the team about changes to pensions legislation and practices.